amyjzhu/503-hacking/codemap-java-parser/README.md

 mvn exec:java -Dexec.mainClass="org.codemap.parser.ResolveMethodReferences" -Dexec.args="sources_dir [data_file]"
 ```

 instead.
 This has the added benefit of not having to figure out the classpath, since Maven will do it for you.
+The `-t 1` option also applies here for toy data, and you would add this to the `exec.args` property set in the above.